kymry/NASA-NN-App/README.md

 A work in progress.
 Check back soon!

-A web app that aggregates astronomical data from the NASA api, feeds the data to ML models and allows the user to explore predictions.
-E.g. a user can enter a future data and the predicted temperature on Mars on that date will be returned.
+A web app that aggregates data and images from various NASA and other astronomical APIs and allows users to create accounts and subscribe to the APIs of their choosing.
+Once subscribed, a daily email with the newest data from the user's subscriptions will be sent to their inbox.

+The app also allows a user to upload an unlabeled image of a planet from our solar system, and a predicion of which planet it is will be made using a trained convolutional nerual network.

 - Built in Python using Flask and Bootstrap
 - MongoDB used to store raw JSON from NASA apis
-- SQLite used to store processed data in a relational manner that allows it to be consumed by ML models
+- SQLite used to store processed data in a relational manner
+- Local file system used to store images
-- Python built web crawler to obtain images of planets in our solar system to be used for training NN
+- Python built web crawler to obtain images of planets in our solar system to be used for training a CNN
+- TensorFlow used to train a CNN to classify images of planets in our solar system

+Flask Details

+- flask_sqlalchemy for SQL ORM
+- flask_pymongo for MongoDb
+- flask_apscheduler for scheduling daily API calls
+- flask_wtf for user forms
-- Scikit Learn and TensorFlow used for model creation and training (e.g Mars temperature data prediction)
+- Flask-Login for user account creation and management
-- Python's Pickle used to serialize and store the learned models
-- A custom built (albeit simple) deep neural network built in Python that allows planet image classification (from our solar system)